sdeevanapalli/BunnyBounce/README.md

-# Terminal Game 🐰🥕
+# Bunny Bounce: Carrot Quest 🐰🥕

-Welcome to the Terminal Game, where you guide a rabbit through a maze to collect carrots! 🌟
+Welcome to Bunny Bounce: Carrot Quest, where you guide a rabbit through a maze to collect carrots! 🌟

 ## How to Run